Unforeseen medical treatment

 - If you are staying in the Czech Republic for an extended period, you can register with one of the Czech health insurance funds, which will issue you a “Potvrzeni o registraci” (certificate of registration) valid for the length of your stay.
 You must present this document whenever you seek treatment or have a prescription filled.

-- There is a standard charge for medical prescriptions (CZK 30 – as of February 2013).
-In addition to this, you must pay part or all of the cost of any medicine that is not fully covered by the public health insurance system.
+- You must pay part or all of the cost of any medicine that is not fully covered by the public health insurance system.

 - Ambulance service is free.